Wacom-Developer/personal-knowledge-library/README.md

     print('-----------------------------------------------------------------------------------------------------------')
     page_id = None

-    # Listing all entities which have the type
+    # Listing all entities that have the type
     idx: int = 1
     while True:
         # pull